Elastifile/elastifile-provisioner-csi/docs/deploy-efaas.md

 ### Notes on volume deletion

-Upon PVC deletion, ECFS Data Container is going to be deleted.
+Upon PVC deletion, Elastifile Data Container is going to be deleted.

 In case there's data or a snapshot associated with the Data Container, it will be kept intact to prevent accidental data loss.